OfficeDev/office-js-docs-pr.pt-br/docs/quickstarts/word-quickstart.md

 1. Abra o arquivo de manifesto XML do projeto do suplemento.
 Este arquivo define as configurações e os recursos do suplemento.

-2. O elemento `ProviderName` tem um valor de espaço reservado.
-Substitua-o com seu nome.
+2. The `ProviderName` element has a placeholder value.
+Replace it with your name.

-3. O atributo `DefaultValue` do elemento `DisplayName` tem um espaço reservado.
-Substitua-o pelo **suplementos do My Office**.
+3. The `DefaultValue` attribute of the `DisplayName` element has a placeholder.
+Replace it with **My Office Add-in**.

-4. O atributo `DefaultValue` do elemento `Description` tem um espaço reservado.
-Substitua-o com **um suplemento do painel de tarefas do PowerPoint**.
+4. The `DefaultValue` attribute of the `Description` element has a placeholder.
+Replace it with **A task pane add-in for Word**.

 5. Salve o arquivo.